Skip to navigation Skip to content

 2

-If a customer elects a new YTD before the estimate is reconciled, check the details of the new YTD.
-Contact the customer to confirm the details.
+If a customer elects a new YTD before the estimate is reconciled, it must be checked for accuracy.
+Complete system checks and confirm the details with the customer.

 If satisfied with the accuracy of the customer's election of a new YTD ATI, go to Step 3.

 • new YTD ATI, ask the customer to provide evidence (e.g., pay slips, employer letter, payroll data, profit and loss statements) within 14 days to support their stated YTD amount.
-If the evidence:
+If the evidence is:

-• is received within 14 days and is satisfactory, go to Step 3
+• received within 14 days and supports the accuracy of the YTD, go to Step 3

-• is not received within 14 days or is unsatisfactory, consider whether the new YTD has been overstated.
+• not received within 14 days or does not support the accuracy, consider whether the new YTD has been overstated.
 If satisfied that the new YTD has been overstated and is more than the likely total of the actual income components in the YTD period, go to Step 4

-• YTD provided by the customer but have been able to determine a new accurate YTD during the process, contact the customer.
+• YTD provided by the customer but the Service Officers has been able to determine a new accurate YTD during the process, contact the customer.
 If the customer:

 • confirms all details of the proposed YTD update and agrees to elect this as their new YTD, go to Step 3